 • You’ve hired one person to handle every aspect of affiliate management.

 Superior affiliate management is complex and requires elements of creative strategy, business development, operations, and financial planning.
 It’s difficult to find those specialties in one person.
 Someone who’s creative and loves campaign development probably hates applications, reporting, ROI analysis, and fraud detection.

-• You underestimate program recruiting and activation efforts.
+• You underestimate partner recruiting and activation efforts.

-The recruiting and activation phase is the lifeblood of your program, but it takes time and specialized talent, relationships, and tools.
+Affiliate partner recruitment and development is the lifeblood of your program, but it takes time and specialized talent, relationships, and tools.
 If you’re paying someone who has 10 or more accounts at a time, you could actually be overpaying for insufficient management.
 A program can’t grow if you’re not reaching out to new, high-quality people and dedicating time and resources on a regular basis to help them gain traction.